 In or Out-Patient Procedure

-Generally, abdominoplasty is performed under general anesthesia, and a one night stay in a hospital or alternative clinical setting is required.
-In some cases, limited abdominoplasty can be performed as outpatient procedures under local anesthesia.
+An abdominoplasty is usually performed under general anesthesia, sometimes with a one-night stay, in a hospital or surgical clinic setting.
+In some cases, limited or mini-abdominoplasty procedures may be performed as outpatient procedures under local anesthesia.

 *most common complications